The big de Rham-Witt complex: Modules and derivations over -rings

 \section{Modules and derivations over $\lambda$-rings}

-In general, given a category $\mathscr{C}$ in which finite limits exist and an object $X$ of $\mathscr{C}$, Quillen~\cite{quillen4} defines the category of $X$-modules to be the category $(\mathscr{C}/X)_{\operatorname{ab}}$ of abelian group objects in the category over $X$.
-Quillen further defines the set of derivations from $X$ to the $X$-module $(Y/X,+_Y,0_Y,-_Y)$ to be the set of morphisms
+In general, if $\mathscr{C}$ is a category in which finite limits exist and if $X$ is an object of $\mathscr{C}$, then Beck, in his thesis~\cite[Definition~5]{beck}, defines the category of $X$-modules to be the category $(\mathscr{C}/X)_{\operatorname{ab}}$ of abelian group objects in the category over $X$.
+He also defines the derivations from $X$ to the $X$-module $(Y/X,+_Y,0_Y,-_Y)$ to be the set

-in the category $\mathscr{C}/X$.
-This set inherits an abelian group structure from the abelian group object structure on $Y/X$.
+of morphisms in the category $\mathscr{C}/X$ equipped with the abelian group structure induced by the abelian group object structure on $Y/X$.
 In this section, we identify and study these notions in the case of the category $\mathscr{A}_{\lambda}$ of $\lambda$-rings.